Ellpeck/MLEM/README.md

 - See tutorials and API documentation on [the website](https://mlem.ellpeck.de/)
 - Check out [the demos](https://github.com/Ellpeck/MLEM/tree/main/Demos) on [Desktop](https://github.com/Ellpeck/MLEM/tree/main/Demos.DesktopGL) or [Android](https://github.com/Ellpeck/MLEM/tree/main/Demos.Android)

+# Made with MLEM
+- [Don't Wake Up](https://ellpeck.itch.io/dont-wake-up), a short puzzle game ([Source](https://github.com/Ellpeck/DontLetGo))
+- [Tiny Life](https://tinylifegame.com), an isometric life simulation game ([Modding API](https://github.com/Ellpeck/TinyLifeExampleMod))

+If you created a game with the help of MLEM, you can get it added to this list by submitting it on the [issue tracker](https://github.com/Ellpeck/MLEM/issues).
+If its source is public, other people will be able to use your project as an example, too!

 # Gallery
 Here are some images that show a couple of MLEM's features.